BTE-N/bte-n.github.io/docs/main/documentation.md

 Once you're finished, scroll down to "Commit changes".
 If you are a Team Member already, this will directly add your file to the website.
 Otherwise, you will have create a "new branch".
 In this case, you can then send a pull request (on the branch page, there should be menu text telling you how to), and after being accepted into the team, your test file will be added to the `/spam/` folder.
 You should now be able to find it at [/docs/spam](https://github.com/pxnt/BTEN/tree/master/docs/spam) - my file, for example, is now [here](https://github.com/pxnt/BTEN/blob/master/docs/spam/Pxnt-11052020.md).

 ⚠️ You have just been shown how to create a test file.
-Please do not create random files elsewhere, but in `/spam`.
+Please only create random test files in `/spam/` - not anywhere else.
 This is considered [griefing](#section-4-griefing) and will cause you to receive a warning, and a removal from the project if done repeatedly.

 ***